 - Do NOT over-engineer or aim for perfection when delivering features.

 👉 Novel software must first and foremost be put into the hands of users.
-Therefore, it is best to focus on delivering a “basic” version of a feature, i.e., an implementation that covers 80-90% of use cases but leaves room for unhandled edge cases.
+Therefore, in line with the fast-to-market iterative process principle, it is best to focus on delivering a “basic” version of a feature, i.e., an implementation that covers 80-90% of use cases but leaves room for unhandled edge cases.
 The goal is to get early feedback and continue iterating on the feature in subsequent sprints.
 In practice, many of the corner cases identified in the initial development might not be actual needs or might change as the codebase matures.

 - DO prioritize writing the technical documentation from the beginning.